simonoxen/plastimatch/doc/sphinx/dicom_tutorial.rst

 - 2C Conditionally required, can be empty
 - 3 Optional

-I still don't know which section of the standard explains this.
+This is explained in section 7.4 of the standard.

 DICOM RT
 ~~~~~~~~
 These are extra IODs (information objects) defined in the DICOM standard:
-RT Image, RT Plan, RT Dose, and RT Structure Set.
+RT Image, RT Plan, RT Ion Plan, RT Dose, and RT Structure Set.

 Explanation of DICOM RT is found in section 3 of the standard.